ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### SCTs & Certificate Chains on HTTPS Clients

-HTTPS Clients will accumulate SCTs and Certificate Chains without bound.
+HTTPS clients will accumulate SCTs and Certificate Chains without bound.
 It is expected they will choose a particular cache size and delete entries when the cache size meets its limit.
 This does not mitigate flushing attacks, and such an attack is documented in https://ritter.vg/blog-a_bit_on_certificate_transparency_gossip.html.

+\[ TODO: make this a proper reference \]

 The below Deletion Algorithm {{deletion-algorithm}} is recommended to make it more difficult for the attacker to perform a flushing